lesunb/RGMToPRISM/README.md

 ## GODA @ DOCKER

-* We are happy to announce that a docker version for GODA is readily available at (https://hub.docker.com/r/asbmails2/eclipse_mars_goda_conf/).
+* We are happy to announce that a docker version for GODA is readily available at: https://hub.docker.com/r/asbmails2/eclipse_mars_goda_conf/

 ## GODA's Web version

-* If you feel less prone to install the source code and just go through the modelling aspects of GODA, we are working on a [web interface for GODA.] (https://pistargoda.herokuapp.com).
+* If you feel less prone to install the source code and just go through the modelling aspects of GODA, we are working on a [web interface for GODA.](https://pistargoda.herokuapp.com)

 ## Bugs?
 Doubts?